3 min read

 Se — Tertiary

-She was physically resilient, grounded, and unflinching in crisis — as seen during the Pruth River campaign, where she helped facilitate the negotiation that saved Peter's army.
+Her sensory engagement followed periods of prolonged containment, emerged when pressure lifted, and functioned as recovery rather than pursuit.
+She was physically resilient and unflinching in crisis — as seen during the Pruth River campaign, where she helped facilitate the negotiation that saved Peter's army.

 This is supportive Se, not dominant Se.